Industrial Photography

 It’s a production line that requires skill, precision and craftsmanship, where machines only do the jobs that can be automated to save time and effort.
 The noise is at times deafening, the smell is a heady mixture of alcohol and wood shavings.
 Each person works alone, responsible (and accountable) for the quality of their own casks, only handing them over to be tested for their seals before they are rolled out into the yard awaiting delivery.

-Industrial photography is hugely satisfying because it is a celebration of work that is often hidden away behind warehouse doors and high fences whilst we imagine that ‘real’ work is represented by presentations and smartly dressed people handling tablets and laptops as they stride along brightly lit corridors of steel and glass buildings.
+Personally, I find photographing industry to be hugely satisfying because whilst we imagine that ‘real’ work is represented by presentations and smartly dressed people handling tablets and laptops as they stride along brightly lit corridors of steel and glass buildings, industry is far more than this.

-To photograph industry is a reminder that skilled manual work is still alive; and necessary.
-Yet few companies think of documenting the work they do, or celebrating the workers who do it, through photography.
+To photograph industry is a reminder that skilled manual work is still alive, and necessary.
+Yet few companies think of documenting the work they do or celebrating the workers who do it, through photography.

-Industrial photography goes beyond merely documenting machinery and equipment; it aims to showcase the harmony between man, tools and machine, the details of production processes, and the scale of industrial workplaces.
+As I hope to have shown with this example, industrial photography goes beyond merely documenting machinery and equipment; it aims to showcase the harmony between man, tools and machine, the details of production processes, and the scale of industrial workplaces.

 With a creative eye, industrial photography can create images that find the beauty and complexity inside factories, warehouses, construction sites and similar.

-Interested in talking about industrial photography?
+Interested in industrial photography?

-It can be difficult to imagine how your workplace might look when documented by an industrial photographer because you see it everyday and your emotional connections will be different.
 If you are curious about industrial photography and how you could use it for your business then please get in touch and let’s have a no obligation chat.